Mikuláš Medek

-Mikuláš Medek (3 November 1926, Prague – 23 August 1974, Prague) as a painter unites the artistic tradition of over three generations and thanks to the originality of his expression, depth and spirituality of his extraordinary work, he occupies one of the most prominent places in the Czech art history of the post-war period.
+Mikuláš Medek (3 November 1926 – 23 August 1974) was a Czech painter.
+He united the artistic tradition of over three generations and thanks to the originality of his expression, depth and spirituality of his extraordinary work, he occupies one of the most prominent places in the Czech art history of the post-war period.
 Medek's entire work must be perceived in the context of the times, as it directly reflects the oppressive atmosphere of the communist regime in Czechoslovakia.
 He worked freely only for a short period between 1963 and 1969 and had only two exhibitions in Prague during his lifetime.

 He was the grandson of the impressionist Antonín Slavíček, the son of the general and writer Rudolf Medek and the brother of Ivan Medek.
 Medek's studio was one of the meeting centres for artists and art historians during the communist rule in Czechoslovakia.